kywch/card-table/README.md

 5. Add your cards to the `public/cards.yaml` file, and press `Reload cards`.
 Organize your cards as you see fit.

-6. To capture the current table, press the `Save table` to get the table file and replace `table_data.json` in the `public` folder.
+6. To capture the current table, press the `Save table` to get the table file and replace `public/table_data.json`.

 7. Once you're satified, deploy the app to GitHub Pages:
    ```